Free Walking Tour Berlin

 The Context: The Cold War and Division of Berlin

-In the aftermath of World War II, Germany was divided into four zones, controlled by the United States, the Soviet Union, the United Kingdom, and France.
-The city of Berlin, located in the Soviet zone, was also divided into four sectors.
-While the West prospered and embraced democracy, the East fell under the iron grip of the Soviet Union, creating a stark contrast between the two.
+After World War II, Germany was divided by the occupation of the unified nation into four zones, each controlled by the United States, Soviet Union, the United Kingdom and France.
+An equal partition split the city of Berlin off into four sectors, including the city in the Soviet zone.
+The contrast wasn’t so much of opposing camps: the West prospered and the West adopted democracy; the East contrarily fell under the iron grip of the Soviet Union.

 Construction of the Berlin Wall

-The decision to build the Berlin Wall came after a series of failed attempts to stabilize the situation.
-On August 12, 1961, barbed wire barricades were placed along the border, separating East and West Berlin.
-The next day, construction of the concrete wall began, turning a once-free city into a divided metropolis.
+The Berlin Wall building is the result from a series of failed attempts to stabilize the situation.
+On August 12 1961 barbed wire barricades were put up along called Germany’s border, dividing East and West Germany.
+The next day construction started on the concrete wall and the once free city became a divided metropolis.

-The concrete wall, which ultimately spanned 96 miles, was backed by a heavily fortified border known as the “death strip.”
-This strip included trenches, fences, guard towers, and a no-man’s land monitored by armed soldiers with shoot-to-kill orders.
-The Berlin Wall became a symbol of the division between capitalism and communism, splitting families, and symbolizing the iron curtain that ran across Europe.
+There was a concrete wall, backed by the “death strip,” which stretched 96 miles in total.
+Their strip included trenches, fences, guard towers and a no man’s land patrolled by armed soldiers with shoot-to-kill orders.
+The Berlin Wall was a symbol of the split between capitalism and communism, which divided families and symbolised the similar iron curtain across Europe.

 Conditions in Divided Berlin

-Life in divided Berlin was vastly different depending on which side of the wall you resided in.
-In West Berlin, citizens enjoyed the freedoms and prosperity of a democratic society, with access to consumer goods, higher salaries, and a more liberal way of life.
+Living in divided Berlin was very different depending upon if you were on the East or West side of the wall.
+Citizens in West Berlin lived freely and prosperously and in most cases had access to consumer goods, higher salary and more liberal way of life.

 The Fall of the Berlin Wall: A Peaceful Revolution